Skip to main content

 • Final reminder letter (sent to main sample addresses only)

-• Food and You 2 full SPSS data
+• Food and You 2 abridged and safeguarded SPSS data for all countries combined

 • Food and You 2 SPSS user guide

-• Food and You 2 full data tables (and user guide) for England, Wales and Northern Ireland combined
+• Food and You 2 data tables for England, Wales and Northern Ireland combined

-• Food and You 2 individual country data tables (and user guide) for England, Wales and Northern Ireland
+• Food and You 2 individual country data tables for England, Wales and Northern Ireland

 Methodological differences